keyscores/gae-static/README.md

 1. Fork this repository
 2. Place your static files inside public folder
 3. Change app.yaml to the name of your app and version.
 4. Set up "push to deploy" at developers.google.com/console > Source Code > Releases > Create Pipeline pointing to the new repo.
-(GAE release pipelines are experimental as of 10/2014.
-If it doesn't work initially, perhaps the inital code must be deployed traditionally, through googleappengine launcher or such)
+Note: (GAE release pipelines are experimental as of 10/2014.
+If it doesn't work initially, perhaps the inital code must be deployed traditionally, through googleappengine launcher or such.
+If it's still broken, try to delete your pipeline and add again, after the page is successfully being served).

 Usage Instructions
 ==================